 Homework Policy.
 Cadets must accomplish and turn in all assigned homework on time to successfully

 complete an AFJROTC course.
-All homework is due at the end of the class period on the day it is due unless excused by the instructor.
-Normally, all homework will have two grades, one for turning it in on time and the other for validity and quality of contents.
+All homework is due at the beginning of the class period on the day it is due unless excused by the instructor.
+Normally, all homework will have one grade for turning it in on time.
 If a cadet is absent on the date homework is due and has been excused in accordance with school policy, homework is due not later than the end of the third school day after his/her return.
 This policy also applies to any other work, to include exams, that must be made up within the same number of days the cadet was excused.
 It is the cadet's responsibility to make up any work.
 Exceptions to the above policies can only be made by the instructor.

-2.5.
 Cadet Bulletin/Announcement Boards and Cadet Distribution Box.
-All cadets will review on a daily basiss the bulletin announcement board located in the AFJROTC Classroom.
+All cadets will review on a daily basis

+the bulletin announcement board located in the AFJROTC Classroom.
 Failure to read and comply with any instructions will impact grades, promotion, and AFJROTC awards.
 Ignorance is no excuse.

+SECTION D – AFTER SCHOOL ACTIVITIES

+2.6 After school activities are voluntary.
+However, not attending certain activities such as flight practices on Tuesdays, tutoring (either conducted in-house or by a Klein High School teacher), and meetings (i.e., cadet enlisted and staff meetings) will negatively impact the cadets’ chances for promotions and/or AFJROTC awards.
+Moreover, those cadets that are members of one of our drill teams (i.e., Armed, Unarmed, and Color Guard) may be dropped from these teams for failure to attend practices.
+Those cadets that feel they have a valid excuse must turn it in writing and place it in the corresponding cadet commander’s mail box (i.e., flight and drill team commanders, etc.) before the end of the school day.
+Use the form in Figure 4.1 for turning in excuses.
+The ASI or SASI will determine whether or not the excuse is valid.

 AFJROTC TX-20005 Cadet Handbook